 - You can click the Info icon at the upper right to check if this disk is writable.

 Solution: Use NTFS for Mac to write to Seagate external hard drives on Mac

-In this situation, many people may think about converting NTFS to APFS or formatting it to make the NTFS drive compatible with macOS.
+In this situation, what you need is not to unlock the Seagate external hard drive but a NTFS for Mac driver.
+Many people would think about converting NTFS to APFS or formatting the Seagate drive for Mac to make it compatible with macOS.
 However, the truth is that you can fix the Seagate external hard drive read-only issue without formatting, i.e. you don't have to lose your files on this drive.

 Alternatively, you can download NTFS for Mac software to enable NTFS drive write support on Mac with no fuss.
 There are a great number of NTFS for Mac in the market, and iBoysoft NTFS for Mac is used here as an example.